Rising 6th Grade Information

 All 6th grade students have two options for exploratories.

-In Option One, students select one, year-long class that will meet every other day for the entire school year.
-There are three choices in Option One.
-Course choices include:
+In Option One, students select one year-long class that will meet every other day for the entire school year.
+For the 24/25 School Year, we are checking student interest in Band 6, Choir 6, and Orchestra 6 as our Year-Long exploratory class offerings.

 * * *